 The COVID-19 pandemic has brought unprecedented changes to every aspect of our lives.
 One area that is seeing dramatic changes is the healthcare industry.
 Hospitals have become trauma centers, and doctor’s offices have been overrun with patients experiencing COVID-19 symptoms.
 Many people are avoiding these areas for fear of contracting the virus.
 This has made telemedicine a growing trend across the country.
-In this article, we discuss the benefits of telemedicine, conditions that can (and cannot) be treated via telemedicine, and telemedicine and disability claims.
+In this article, we discuss the benefits of telemedicine, conditions that can (and cannot) be treated via telemedicine, and telemedicine and long term disability claims.

 Benefits of Telemedicine

 Telemedicine has many benefits that are making the lives of patients more convenient.
 To see a doctor virtually, you need internet access and a web camera.
 You can see a doctor through your computer, tablet, or smartphone from the comfort of your couch.
 Co-pays are paid through the apps, and you don’t even have to put your shoes on while you wait in the virtual waiting room.
 Another benefit is that you won’t have to sit around at the pharmacy to get your prescriptions filled.
 Your prescription will be sent directly to the pharmacy and you pick it up at your convenience.

 What is Treatable Through a Virtual Office Visit?

 Virtual office visits can treat all sorts of conditions, such as:

 - Infections like pink eye, fungal rashes, and contact dermatitis;